Edinburgh Glasgow Improvement Programme (EGIP)

 - Redevelopment of Queen Street Station

-The programme has already seen the opening of the £25 million new-look Haymarket Station in Edinburgh on 19 December 2013 and will also see a complete transformation of Glasgow’s Queen Street station by March 2019.
-The Edinburgh Gateway Interchange is on schedule to open as planned during December 2016.
+The programme has already seen the opening of the £25 million new-look Haymarket Station in Edinburgh on 19 December 2013 and will also see a complete transformation of Glasgow’s Queen Street station during 2019.
+The Edinburgh Gateway Interchange was successfully opened in December 2016, on time and within budget.

 Redevelopment of Queen Street Station

 The redevelopment of Glasgow Queen Street Station will transform the passenger experience and enable existing platforms to be extended to accommodate longer trains and maintain currently timetabled services.

 In December 2015 Network Rail issued the invitation to tender for the £112 million Queen Street redevelopment works.

 Read more about the redevelopment of Queen Street station on the EGIP project website.